cissic/cissic.github.io/_posts/2022-12-27-configuring-and-installing-emacs.md

         (define-key global-map (kbd "RET") 'newline-and-indent) ; Auto-indent new lines

-        (desktop-save-mode 1)      ; Save windows layout on closing
+        (desktop-save-mode 1)      ; Save windows layout on closing (setq desktop-load-locked-desktop t) ; and don't ask for confirmation when ; opening locked desktop
+        (setq desktop-save t)

+        (save-place-mode t)        ; When re-entering a file, return to the place, ; where I was when I left it the last time.

 2. Emacs shell history from previous sessions